 In some cases, you can identify forward-looking statements by terms such as "may," "should," "expects," "might," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential," "seek," "would" or "continue," or the negative of these terms or other similar expressions.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee that the future results, levels of activity, performance or events and circumstances reflected in the forward-looking statements will be achieved or occur.
-Because forward-looking statements as predictions of future events.
+Because forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified, you should not rely on these forward-looking statements as predictions of future events.
 The events and circumstances reflected in our forward-looking statements may not be achieved or occur and actual results could differ materially from those projected in the forward-looking statements.
 Some of the key factors that could cause actual results to differ from our expectations include, but are not limited to, the following:

-- commodity price volatility; - the impact of epidemics, outbreaks or other public health events, and the related effects on financial markets, worldwide economic activity and our operations; - uncertainties about our estimated oil, natural gas and NGL reserves, including the impact of commodity price declines on the economic producibility of such reserves, and in projecting future rates of production; - the concentration of our operations in the Permian Basin and the San Juan Basin; - difficult and adverse conditions in the domestic and global capital and credit markets; - lack of transportation and storage capacity as a result of oversupply, government regulations or other factors; - lack of availability of drilling and production equipment and services; - potential financial losses or earnings reductions resulting from our commodity price risk management program or any inability to manage our commodity risks; - failure to realize expected value creation from property acquisitions and trades; - access to capital and the timing of development expenditures; - environmental, weather, drilling and other operating risks; - · regulatory changes, including potential shut-ins or production curtailments mandated by the Railroad Commission of Texas; - competition in the oil and natural gas industry; - · loss of production and leasehold rights due to mechanical failure or depletion of wells and our inability tre-establish their production; - our ability to service our indebtedness;
+- commodity price volatility; - the impact of epidemics, outbreaks or other public health events, and the related effects on financial markets, worldwide economic activity and our operations; - uncertainties about our estimated oil, natural gas and NGL reserves, including the impact of commodity price declines on the economic producibility of such reserves, and in projecting future rates of production; - risks related to the Williston Basin acquisitions, including the risk that we may fail to realize the expected benefits of the Williston Basin acquisitions; - the concentration of our operations in the Permian Basin, the San Juan Basin and, following completion of the Williston Basin acquisitions, the Williston Basin; - · difficult and adverse conditions in the domestic and global capital and credit markets; - · lack of transportation and storage capacity as a result of oversupply, government regulations or other factors; - lack of availability of drilling and production equipment and services; - potential financial losses or earnings reductions resulting from our commodity price risk management program or any inability to manage our commodity risks; - failure to realize expected value creation from property acquisitions and trades; - access to capital and the timing of development expenditures; - environmental, weather, drilling and other operating risks; - · regulatory changes, including potential shut-ins or production curtailments mandated by the Railroad Commission of Texas; - competition in the oil and natural gas industry;

-- cost inflation; - political and economic conditions and events in foreign oil and natural gas producing countries, including embargoes, the Israel-Hamas war, attacks in the Red Sea and other continued hostilities in the Middle East and other sustained military campaigns, the armed conflict in Ukraine and associated economic sanctions on Russia, conditions in South America, Central America, China and Russia, and acts of terrorism or sabotage; - evolving cybersecurity risks such as those involving unauthorized access, denial-of-service attacks, malicious software, data privacy breaches by employees, insider or other with authorized access, cyber or phishing-attacks, ransomware, social engineering, physical breaches or other actions; and - · risks related to our ability to expand our business, including through the recruitment and retention of qualified personnel.
+- loss of production and leasehold rights due to mechanical failure or depletion of wells and our inability tore-establish their production; - · our ability to service our indebtedness; - · cost inflation; - political and economic conditions and events in foreign oil and natural gas producing countries, including embargoes, the Israel-Hamas war, attacks in the Red Sea and other continued hostilities in the Middle East and other sustained military campaigns, the armed conflict in Ukraine and associated economic sanctions on Russia, conditions in South America, Central America, China and Russia, and acts of terrorism or sabotage; - evolving cybersecurity risks such as those involving unauthorized access, denial-of-service attacks, malicious software, data privacy breaches by employees, insider or other with authorized access, cyber or phishing-attacks, ransomware, social engineering, physical breaches or other actions; and - · risks related to our ability to expand our business, including through the recruitment and retention of qualified personnel.